 Both CQRS Local and CQRS National are part of the GP Payments Calculations Futures Programme (GPPCF).
-The CSU Collaborative has managed the national CQRS system since November 2020.
-CQRS Local and CQRS National systems will be accessed via the same portal, along with all training and support documentation.
+The CSU Collaborative has managed the national CQRS system since 31 October 2020.

 National claims via CQRS will run in the same way as they do now.
 All national schemes (QOF) will continue to be managed via the CQRS national system and process.